How do I form a corporation in Minnesota?

 Step 8: Apply for necessary business licenses or permits

-To comply with federal, state, and local government regulations, certain companies need to apply for additional business licenses or permits.
+To comply with federal, state, and local government regulations, certain companies need to apply for additional Minnesota business licenses and permits.
 These extra certifications may need to be applied for at the local, state, and/or federal levels.
 This step is especially important for professional corporations, which need to have licenses for their directors, shareholders, and employees who offer the company’s professional service.

 There isn’t a one-stop shop to apply for business licenses and permits.
 They span across government agencies.
 To save yourself time and hassle, consider hiring a service like ours to research all the requirements.